About the 2018 contract

 3.11 How will the new progression system work when people move employers?

 The Electronic Staff Record (ESR) will ensure relevant information is recorded on to the system and included in Inter-authority transfer (IAT) information.
+Further information is available in the FAQs produced by ESR.

 3.12 If our organisation already has a successful appraisal/performance management system, could we continue to use this?